actualbudget/docs/docs/getting-started/starting-clean.md

 ### How to Setup Categories
 While making these categories, remember that all money entering or leaving your budget needs a category.

-The process for adding and working with categories is found [here](../budgeting/categories/#add-a-category).
+The process for adding and working with categories is found in [the category guide](../budgeting/categories/#add-a-category).

 ## 3. Assign Available Funds
 Now that you have your accounts and categories set up, you're at the fun part.